SpoonX/aurelia-api/doc/api_rest.md

 All methods will:

-* stringify the body if it is an object and the `Content-Type` is set to `application/json` (the default).
+* stringify the body, if it is an object and the `Content-Type` is set to `application/json` (the default).
-* convert the body to querystring format if the body is an object and the `Content-Type` is set to any other value.
+* convert the body to querystring format, if the body is an object and the `Content-Type` is set to any other value.
-* leave the body unchanged if the `Content-Type` is not set or when the body is not an object.
+* leave the body unchanged, if the `Content-Type` is not set or when the body is not an object.

 All methods return a Promise with the server response parsed to an object if possible.